Gabriel García Márquez: One Hundred Years of Solitude

 From when he was 18, García Márquez had wanted to write a novel based on his grandparents' house where he grew up.
 However, he struggled with finding an appropriate tone and put off the idea until one day the answer hit him while driving his family to Acapulco.
 He turned the car around and the family returned home so he could begin writing.
 He sold his car so his family would have money to live on while he wrote.
 Writing the novel took far longer than he expected; he wrote every day for 18 months.
 His wife had to ask for food on credit from their butcher and baker as well as nine months of rent on credit from their landlord.
 During the 18 months of writing, García Márquez met with two couples, Eran Carmen and Álvaro Mutis, and María Luisa Elío and Jomí García Ascot, every night and discussed the progress of the novel, trying out different versions.
 When the book was published in 1967, it became his most commercially successful novel, One Hundred Years of Solitude (Cien años de soledad; English translation by Gregory Rabassa, 1970), selling over 50 million copies.
 The book was dedicated to Jomí García Ascot and María Luisa Elío.
 The story chronicles several generations of the Buendía family from the time they founded the fictional South American village of Macondo, through their trials and tribulations, and instances of incest, births, and deaths.
 The history of Macondo is often generalized by critics to represent rural towns throughout Latin America or at least near García Márquez's native Aracataca.

 The novel was widely popular and led to García Márquez's Nobel Prize as well as the Rómulo Gallegos Prize in 1972.
 He was awarded the Nobel Prize for Literature in 1982.
 William Kennedy has called it "the first piece of literature since the Book of Genesis that should be required reading for the entire human race," and hundreds of articles and books of literary critique have been published in response to it.
 Despite the many accolades the book received, García Márquez tended to downplay its success.
 He once remarked: "Most critics don't realize that a novel like One Hundred Years of Solitude is a bit of a joke, full of signals to close friends, and so, with some pre-ordained right to pontificate they take on the responsibility of decoding the book and risk making terrible fools of themselves."
-This was one of his most famous works.